By the Numbers

 MIT’s commitment to financial aid has grown since the 1980s, and today MIT is one of only seven American universities that is need blind and full need, which means no student is disadvantaged in the admissions process because of their financial need.

-To provide a historical perspective on the composition of campus operating revenues, in 1981 support from these sources accounted for only 18% of our campus revenues.
-We sometimes refers to these categories as “intergenerational support,” given the role of our alumni’s generosity in providing this funding.
+To provide a historical perspective on the composition of campus operating revenues, in 1981 support from these sources accounted for only 18% of our campus revenues, and 35% in Fiscal 2011.
+We sometimes refer to these categories as “intergenerational support,” given the role of our alumni’s generosity in providing this funding.

 $4 billion The amount the 2030 facilities capital plan has committed to facilities capital projects since 2012